berkerAa/PytorchTransferLearning/README.md

 ## Dataset Split Script Details
 Dataset Split scirpt aims in creating the training and validation folder structure for pytorch dataloader object with random 20% validation divison per classes.
 For avoiding unnecessary read and write operations, this script creates symlinks of generated train and validation image paths to a symlink folder named **SYMDATASET** and generates a json fomratted file for saving related image paths into two headers named **Train** and **Test** for further usage. <br/>
 ***BE CAUTIOUS WHEN USING THIS SCRIPT ON WINDOWS OPERATING SYSTEMS.*** This script was originally created and tested on Ubuntu 18.04 operating system and used os.remove() builtin function for unlink pre created symlink on related SYMDATASET folder.
 It seems like this function may delete original paths where symlinks directs.
 For more information, please head to [stackoverflow](https://stackoverflow.com/questions/11700545/how-to-delete-a-symbolic-link-in-python)
-## Changeable parameters using params.json file
+## Changeable parameters using params file
 **Log Path**: Desired path for save Tensorboard log files, default: runs/Test <br/>
 **Create Structure**: Checks if [CreateStructure](https://github.com/berkerAa/PytorchTransferLearning/blob/4181536e397656d79d14e8e989f5b451a676aa20/src/data_split.py#L18-L30) function will run.Change to 1 for first use, default: 0 <br/>
 **Pretrained Model**: Model name from **[torchvision.models](https://pytorch.org/docs/stable/torchvision/models.html)** for pretrained model weights, default: resnext50_32x4d <br/>